rkiel/keeping-promises/README.md

 }
 ```

 So promises seem like a big win for us.
-We get to write asynchronous code code is mush simpler than "callback hell".
-Even though we are doing asynchronous programming, the code we write is still has a very synchronous look and feel to it.
+We get to write asynchronous code in a style that is much simpler and will scale much more in big, complex applications than using "callback hell".
+And even though we are doing asynchronous programming, the code we write still has a very synchronous look and feel to it.